Seattle Children’s Heart Failure Program

 - Doctors at Seattle Children’s are working to advance heart failure care and enhance the quality of life for children with this condition.
 We study ways to prevent, diagnose and manage heart failure so even more children thrive.

-- Yuk Law served as vice chair of the group of doctors who wrote the American Heart Association’s 2019 scientific statement on the classification and diagnosis of cardiomyopathy in children.
+- Dr. Yuk Law served as vice chair of the group of doctors who wrote the American Heart Association’s 2019 scientific statement on the classification and diagnosis of cardiomyopathy in children.

 - Read more about our heart failure research.